 Welcome to The Gourmet Goat Farmer where the welfare of our beautiful animals are at the heart of everything we do.
 Our goats live a healthy, free range life here on the Marlborough Downland, grazing ancient pastures and socialising naturally as part of a herd.

-An incredibly lean meat, it is 40% lower in saturated fat than chicken.
-Low in cholesterol, it’s an ideal option for anyone following a low fat diet.
+An incredibly lean meat, goat is high in protein and low in saturated fat making it an ideal option for anyone following a low fat diet.

 Mild and tender, it’s an incredibly versatile meat.
 Older animals cooked “on the bone” bring a slightly deeper flavour and mature males a more distinguished taste.